LarkspurCA/androidweardocs/sync.rst

 The message listener might need to forward received messages to a component of the application that is running on a different thread.
 The LocalBroadcastManager can be useful in these cases.
 This procedure shows how the LocalBroadcastManager can forward received messages to the main Activity, for display in the UI.

-1. In the wearable listener service, send a local broadcast that contains the message.
+1. In the wearable listener service, broadcast the received message locally.

   .. code-block:: java

     @Override
     public void onMessageReceived(MessageEvent messageEvent) {

-      if (messageEvent.getPath().equals(MESSAGE_RECEIVED_PATH)) {
+        if (messageEvent.getPath().equals("/message_path")) {
+          final String message = new String(messageEvent.getData());

           // Broadcast message to wearable activity for display Intent messageIntent = new Intent();
-        messageIntent.setAction("message-forwarded-from-data-layer");
+          messageIntent.setAction(Intent.ACTION_SEND);
           messageIntent.putExtra("message", message);
           LocalBroadcastManager.getInstance(this).sendBroadcast(messageIntent);
         }
         else {
             super.onMessageReceived(messageEvent);
         }
-    }

-2. In the main Activity, register a local broadcast receiver in onCreate method.
-This receiver filters incoming broadcasts for those that contain messages from the data layer.
+2. In the main wear Activity, register a local broadcast receiver in onCreate method.
+This receiver filters incoming broadcasts for those from the data layer.

   .. code-block:: java